Early Years Teacher Birth to 5 leading to Early Years Teacher Status (EYTS) PGCE

 Every teacher shapes young lives and minds.
 Early Years Teachers in particular can play a pivotal role in the development of their students, aged from birth to 5 years old.

-The Early Years Teacher PGCE curriculum at Kingston University involves teaching methods based on the latest research.
-Topics include safeguarding, early literacy and maths, forest school and special educational needs and disability (SEND).
-There will also be personalised support available to help you with your studies.
+Topics include safeguarding, early literacy and maths, professionalism, supporting emotional development and special educational needs and disability (SEND).
+Personalised support will help you with your study.

 The lecturers are fully aware of the content of the course and have always been able to explain it to students thoroughly.
 They are very approachable and are always available to meet with students on a one-to-one.